 a.
 In the left pane, select the Probability Plot tab.
+The Probability Plot appears in the workspace.

 Note: You can also change the Distribution Type via the PDF Plot tab, Failure Rate Plot tab, CDF Plot tab, or the Failure Probability tab.